-Something that drives me during the end of the summer and keeps me going is the fact that cooling weather and better fishing is just around the corner.
-Being an avid outdoorsman there’s great things in store for the months ahead.
+Something that drives me during the end of the summer and keeps me going is the fact that cooling weather and better fishing are just around the corner.
+Being an avid outdoorsman there are great things in store for the months ahead.

 Dove season opens in a few weeks here (the dove opener is like a state holiday in Texas).

 Cooling weather is coming and this drop in water temperature spurs some red hot catfish action.
 There’s a sign that fall is approaching which provides some amazing flathead and blue catfish action.
 The channel cat bite is amazing also through the next several months.